chrka/drlnd-p2-continuous-control/README.md

 The agent receives a reward of +0.1 each time step the agent manages to keep the arm's hand in the goal target.
 The task is considered solved when the agent manages to get an average score of at least +30 over 100 consecutive episodes.
+(This implementation runs 20 agents simultaneously, and has to maintain a mean score of at least +30 over 100 episodes.)

 ## Installation